Raamanita/Raamanita/README.md

-- 👋 Olá, eu sou a Raamanita!
+- 👋 Hi, I'm Raamanita!
-- 👩🏻‍💻 Estou estudando Análise e Desenvolvimento de Sistemas
+- 👩🏻‍💻I'm a systems analysis and development student.

 <!---